scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 Three approaches are presented as potential solutions.
 The first one is to limit statically the number of threads created on the nested parallel level.
-The second one is to coordinate and execution of OpenMP parallel regions.
+The second one is to coordinate execution of OpenMP parallel regions.
 The third one is to use a common threading runtime using Intel |R| TBB extended to multi-processing parallelism.
 All these approaches limit the number of active threads in order to prevent penalties of oversubscription.
 They coordinate parallel execution of independent program modules to improve overall performance.